August 18, 2014

 So, what are the chances of body art being added to the list of characteristics protected through discrimination law?
 In my view, negligible.
 Why?
 Firstly, because we have a Government agenda aimed at cutting red tape on business, and secondly because all other protected characteristics are to do with the rights of individuals as they are, rather than being reflective of fashion and the extent of personal choice involved in getting a tattoo.

-For legal advice on HR and Employment Law
+For legal advice on Employment Law